-Central York school board agrees on budget compromise with tax increase
+Central York school board agrees on tax increase amid policing discussion

 If approved in July, the police will have an officer in place for the first day of school.